QAV-T/Portfolio/README.md

 With years of being a photographer, tracking light, shapes and contrast in the visual appearance of our world, I compile a concise selection of images in different genres to showcase my passion, skills and vision.

+The live link can be found here - https://qav-t.github.io/Portfolio/#home

 ![Responsive Mockup](https://github.com/QAV-T/Portfolio/blob/main/readme%20docs/responsive.png)

 ## User story